This post may contain affiliate links. Please read our disclosure policy.

 In these Guinness Chocolate Cupcakes with Bailey’s Buttercream, the buttercream is light and fluffy, not too sweet, with a perfect pop of Bailey’s; the Guinness beer enhances the chocolate flavor and adds an extra lightness; and the salted caramel brings it all together into one magnificent St. Patty’s Day package of yumminess.

 Guinness Chocolate Cupcakes with a Salted Caramel Filling topped with a silky Bailey’s Irish Cream Buttercream.
-I tried to come up with a shorter name; I really did.
-But nothing else really did them justice.

 Most people would fill these cupcakes with a Guinness Ganache, and I gave great thought to that, but I am not most people and I personally think Salted Caramel pairs better with the chocolate and Bailey’s Irish Cream flavors.
-It’s a serious win.
-Possibly because the Salted Caramel Sauce is THE BEST EVER.
-But we already talked about that the other day.

 The hint of Bailey’s with the salted caramel and the deep, dark chocolate cake…Oh Dear Lord.
 People write poetry about stuff that isn’t even half this good.

 I will warn you that once a year will not be sufficient!
 Come May you are going to find yourself craving these Irish inspired treats and that is okay.
 I’ll be right there with you!

 Boozy Buttercream fanatics rejoice!
 Because I have found you your new best friend.